GithHayden/IQ-Riddle-Game/README.md

 10. **Average Daily Volume per Equity Vs. Price per Equity** - A scatter plot chart displaying 'Average Daily Volume per Equity Vs. Price per Equity', which is updated by industry when a user makes a selection, using the 'Select Industry' drop-down selector.
 When a selection is made, each chart is automatically upated with the relevant industry data.
 Provides an X and Y axis, visualisation of relevant data, and is useful for understanding correlation/distribution.

 ### Features to Implement
-1. **Interactive Tutorial** - Add a feature to include an interactive tutorial.
+1. **Leaderboard** - Add a feature to include a scoring system that ranks all players.
-2. **Comma Seperator** - Update hoover metrics to include a comma seperator.
-3. **X and Y axis** - Update to implement improved ways to style both axis's.
-4. **Icons** - Add icons where more streamlined design can be achieved.
+2. **Incorrect Answers - Show Riddle Number** - Consider adding a feature to indicate which incorrect answer is related to which riddle, but esure not to make the game too simple for players.

 ## Technologies Used